carld/carld.github.io/_posts/2017-06-29-a-small-compiler-example.md

     [(eq? '+ exp)    (emit "add eax, bax~%")]))
 ```

-The obvious thing wrong with the above is that + needs to generate code to
+The obvious thing wrong with the above is that `+` needs to generate code to
 handle its arguments.
 This means calling `compile` for them.

-Because on x86 the `add` instruction works with registers and we are pushing
+Because on x86 the `add` instruction works with registers and we push
 arguments on to the stack, we must pop the arguments from the stack and then
-load them into `eax` and `ebx` in prepartion for `add` to do its work.
+load them into `eax` and `ebx` in preparation for `add` to do its work.

 ```
 (define (compile exp)